Echinacea plants are hardy perennials.

-They bloom from the summer until the beginning of autumn with white or red daisy-like flowers.
+They bloom from the summer until the beginning of autumn.
+When in bloom they display white or red daisy-like flowers.

-Common names for Echinacea include Coneflower, Purple Coneflower, and Hedgehog Coneflower.
+Some Common names for members of the Echinacea plant genus include Coneflower, Purple Coneflower, and Hedgehog Coneflower.

-As they reach heights of between 60 cm and 1.2 M they are ideal for use in garden borders.
-Echinacea attract bees, birds and butterflies, and make a fantastic dried flower.
+They typically reach heights of between 60 cm and 1.2 m (2 to 4 feet).
+This makes them ideal for use in garden borders.
+Echinacea attract bees, birds, and butterflies to the garden, and also make a fantastic dried flower.

-Visit this page for specific advice on growing Echinacea purpurea.
+Visit this page for specific advice on growing Echinacea purpurea plants.